Research

 Studying factors that affect how people perceive and recognize animal emotions

 What factors influence people's ability to recognise the emotional states of other animals?
-You can now participate in this research by answering a survey!
+You can now participate in this research by completing a brief survey.

-For a long time, it was believed that non-human animals lacked emotions altogether or that their emotional experiences were vastly different from our own.
-However, studies on animal behavior, cognition, and emotional states have disproven this assumption.
+For a long time, it was believed that non-human animals lacked emotions altogether or that their emotional experiences were vastly different from those of humans.
+However, studies on animal behaviour, cognition, and emotional states have disproven this assumption.
 Numerous animals—at least all vertebrates—experience fundamental emotions.
-The fields of animal behavioral science and cognition are in urgent need of insights from emotion science.
+The fields of animal behavioural science and cognition are in urgent need of insights from emotion science.
 Advancements in the observation and measurement of animal emotional states are essential to facilitate this understanding.

-As we gain deeper knowledge of the cognitive and emotional processes of other species, we must reconsider the supposed uniqueness of our own kind with fresh perspectives.
+As we gain a deeper understanding of the cognitive and emotional processes of other species, we must reconsider the supposed uniqueness of our own kind from fresh perspectives.
 The relationships between humans and animals are increasingly examined from a multidisciplinary standpoint.

 Visualising Animal Emotions